When you are canning meat products remember these things:

-Just about any fresh meat can be canned: bear, beef, lamb, pork, sausage, veal, venison, chicken, turkey, rabbit, fish, tuna, clams, and oysters.
+Just about any fresh meat can be canned: bear, beef, lamb, pork, sausage, veal, venison, chicken, turkey, rabbit, fish, tuna.

 However, there is no accepted testing that has been done on cured, brined, or corned meat.
 So, unfortunately, no canning ham, bacon, corned beef, hotdogs…or any other variety that I may have missed.